Sessions

 8:00-9:15 am

-Your gluteal muscles are important for everyday function.
-We need them to maintain an upright erect posture, proper pelvic alignment, propulsion during walking and running, and even standing on one leg.
-This workshop is perfect for all instructors from older adults, fitness to mind-body leaders.
-In this workshop Jessica will review the gluteal muscles and their function and present you with effective exercises to blast each of those muscles.
-Plus, she will provide you with postural cues to help your participants effectively engage those muscles.
+The gluteal muscles are so important for everyday function.
+We need them to maintain an upright erect posture and maintain proper pelvic alignment, and we need them for propulsion during walking and running, and even standing on one leg.
+This workshop is perfect for all instructors from older adult fitness to mind-body specialties.
+Jessica will review the gluteal muscles and their function, and then present you with effective exercises to blast each of those muscles.
+You’ll come away with postural cues, and exercises to help your participants effectively engage their gluteal muscles.

 Sessions: Block 2